zpoint/CPython-Internals/BasicObject/long/long.md

 ##### ingeter -1

-When i becomes -1, the only difference from the integer 1 is the value in **ob_size** field, cpython interpret **ob_size** as signed type to differ the positive and negitive sign
+when i becomes -1, the only difference from the integer 1 is the value in **ob_size** field, cpython interpret **ob_size** as signed type to differ the positive and negitive sign

 	i = -1